egorFiNE/node-compress-buffer/README.md

 ## Thanks to

-A lot of thanks for important suggestions goes to Konstantin Käfer who implemented a nice similar module node-zlib (https://github.com/kkaefer/node-zlib) earlier than me.
+* A lot of thanks for important suggestions goes to Konstantin Käfer who implemented a nice similar module node-zlib (https://github.com/kkaefer/node-zlib) earlier than me.
+* Oleg Kertanov.

 ## Author